 A student in grade 6 or above will earn course credit with a passing score of at least 80 on the exam through University of Texas or Texas Tech University, a scaled score of 60 or higher on an exam administered through the CLEP, or a score of 3 or higher on an AP exam, as applicable.
 A student may take an exam to earn course credit no more than twice.
 If a student fails to achieve the designated score on the approved exam before the beginning of the school year in which the student would need to enroll in the course according to the school's course sequence, the student must complete the course.
 If a student successfully earns credit by exam, the student's score will appear on their transcript; however, the grade will with not calculate into the weighted GPA or class rank.
-AP and CELP exams scores convert to the following grades on a student's transcript:
+AP and CLEP exams scores convert to the following grades on a student's transcript:

+AP Score 3 = 80

-٠ AP Score $3 = 80$ CELP Score $60 = 80$
+AP Score 4 = 90

-- AP Score 4 = 90 CELP Score 70 = 90 - AP Score 5 = 100
+AP Score 5 = 100

-CELP Score 60 = 80 CELP Score 70 = 90 CELP Score 80 = 100 A student in grade K-5 will be eligible to accelerate to the next grade level if (1) the student scores at least 80 on each exam in the subject areas of language arts, mathematics, science, and social studies; (2) the Head of School recommends that the student be accelerated; and (3) the student's parent gives written approval of the grade advancement.
+CLEP Score 60 = 90

+CLEP Score 70 = 100

+A student in grade K-8 will be eligible to accelerate to the next grade level if (1) the student scores at least 80 on each exam in the subject areas of language arts, mathematics, science, and social studies; (2) the Head of School recommends that the student be accelerated; and (3) the student's parent gives written approval of the grade advancement.
+A K-8 student may take an exam for acceleration no more than twice.
+If a student fails to achieve the designated score of 80% on the approved exam before the first day of the school year, the student will be enrolled in the current grade level for the school year and will not be eligible to accelerate to the next grade level during the current school year.